nus-cs2103-AY1718S2/addressbook-level4/collated/functional/melvintzw.md

                 throw new CommandException("invalid customer index");
             }
             if (oldCustomers.indexOf(p) >= 0) {
-                throw new CommandException(String.format("customer at index %d, already assigned to runner", index.getOneBased()));
+                throw new CommandException(String.format("one or more customers already assigned to runner", index.getOneBased()));
             }
             if (newCustomers.indexOf(p) >= 0) {